Written by Dr.M.D.Mazumdar, MD

 Women with pre-existing bleeding disorders such as haemophilia and women taking anticoagulant medicines are at increased risk of PPH.
 These are somewhat uncommon causes of secondary PPH and will not be described in this page.

-Investigations of secondary PPH should include high and low vaginal swabs,blood cultures if fever is present ,full blood count and C-reactive protein.
+low vaginal swabs,blood cultures if fever is present ,full blood count and C-reactive protein.
 A pelvic ultrasound may help to identify the presence of retained products of conception, although the appearance of the immediate postpartum uterus may not be very reliable.

 If products of pregnancy are present, they should be removed under antibiotic cover.
 There is a great risk of uterine perforation in these cases and the evacuation of the uerus should be carried out only by very competent hands.